StanfordBioinformatics/Hummingbird/README.md

 2.  [dsub](https://github.com/DataBiosphere/dsub)
 3. Additional packages: numpy, scipy, matplotlib, scikit-learn, google-cloud-storage, and boto3 etc.

-It is highly recommended to use a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) to isolate the running environment.
+It is highly recommended to use a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) to isolate the execution environment.
 Follow the instructions from the previous link to create a virtual environment, and then activate it:
 ```
 source <virtual-environment-name>/bin/activate
 ```